 It's the perfect way to kickstart the day with a nutritious drink packed with leafy greens and the goodness of fuji apples.

-Its also perfect for kids, ensuring they get enough vegetables in their morning routine (without even tasting like it!)
+It's also great for kids, ensuring they get enough vegetables in their morning routine (without even tasting like it!)

 Our toddlers love it!
 Total mom win!